 CNC milling technology has existed ever since MIT introduced it in the 1950s.
 CNC routing is essentially the reverse of 3D printing.
 Instead of using a computer to control the armature and print head that layers substance in three dimensions, CNC routing utilizes a drilling tool to carve materials.
 This is basically the difference between making a sculpture out of clay and carving it from marble, only in this case, there’s a robot doing it instead of a human.

 Three-dimensional printing has gone mainstream, challenging the way people think about printers.
 As consumers become familiar with 3D printing, they often struggle with the complexity of the new technology.
-Similarly, business customers have become aware of 3D printing and are now looking for the ways to make the technology work for them.
+Similarly, business customers have become aware of 3D printing and are now looking for ways to make the technology work for them.
 Although 3D printing might still seem novel, new printers continue to emerge as an alternative to the established CNC routers in production environments.

 This article aims to help the readers assess the utility of 3D printers when compared to CNC machines, with regard to precision, materials, cost, quality, efficiency, and speed.